drostron/slamdata-docs/source/administration-guide.rst

 The latest version of SlamData Advanced can always be found `here <https://slamdata.com/downloads>`__.

-You will need to provide a license key or trial license key during installation.
+You will need to provide a license key during installation.
 If you have lost your license key please visit https://slamdata.com/my-account/.